Leica M10-P vs Sony A7 III

 The M10-P can be obtained in two different colors (black, silver), while the A7 III is only available in black.

-If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A7 III is notably larger (10 percent) than the Leica M10-P. However, the A7 III is slightly lighter (2 percent) than the M10-P. It is noteworthy in this context that the A7 III is splash and dust-proof, while the M10-P does not feature any corresponding weather-sealing.
+If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A7 III is notably larger (10 percent) than the Leica M10-P. However, the A7 III is slightly lighter (2 percent) than the M10-P. In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 Both cameras have similarly sized sensors, but DSLRs have a larger flange-to-focal plane distance than mirrorless cameras, which imposes contraints on the optical engineering process and generally leads to bigger and heavier lenses.
 You can compare the optics available for the two cameras in the Leica M Lens Catalog (M10-P) and the Sony FE Lens Catalog (A7 III).